doctrine-extensions/DoctrineExtensions/doc/ip_traceable.md

 own Traits specific to your project.
 The ones provided by this bundle can be used as example.

-## Example of implementation in Symfony2
+## Example of implementation in Symfony

 In your Sf2 application, declare an event subscriber that automatically set IP value on IpTraceableListener.